Cluster equivalence and graded derived equivalence: Left (and right) mutation in the derived category and graded quivers with potential

 Now if we apply the left graded mutations $\mu_6^L\circ \mu_2^L\circ \mu_4^L$ to the graded quiver with potential $(\widetilde{Q}_1,W_1,d_1)$ one can check that we obtain the acyclic graded quiver

 It is easy to see that $(Q',d')$ is not graded equivalent to $(Q',0)$.
-Therefore, by Theorem~\ref{derivedeq1mutation}, the algebra $\Lambda_1$ is not derived equivalent to the hereditary algebra $kQ'$, and hence not piecewise hereditary. \end{exa}
+Therefore Theorem~\ref{derivedeq1mutation} does not yield a derived equivalence between $\Lambda_1$ and $kQ'$.
+In fact, since there is an oriented cycle in the quiver of $\Lambda_2$, we know that $\Lambda_2$, and hence also $\Lambda_1$, is not piecewise hereditary. \end{exa}